The non-positive circuit weight problem in parametric graphs: a solution based on dioid theory: Problem formulation

 The proof will be given in the next section.
-In the reminder of this section, we will suppose that the algorithms are correct.
-Therefore, to solve the PIC-NCP, we can run both algorithms with any choice of $\rho\in \R$, and then use Equation~\eqref{eq:lambda_interval}.
-We observe that, given cubic complexity for square matrix max-plus multiplication, the time complexity of the algorithms is $\mathcal{O}(n^4)$, since they are dominated by the ``for'' loop.
-Moreover, their space complexity is $\mathcal{O}(n^2)$ as, at each step of the algorithms, $3$ matrices of size $n\times n$ must be stored.
+In the reminder of this section, we will suppose that the algorithm is correct.
+We observe that, given cubic complexity for square matrix max-plus multiplication, the time complexity of the algorithm is $\mathcal{O}(n^4)$, since it is dominated by the ``for'' loop.
+Moreover, its space complexity is $\mathcal{O}(n^2)$ as, at each step of the algorithm, $3$ matrices of size $n\times n$ must be stored.

-In the following, we show that, in some cases, an adequate choice for the constant $\rho$ allows to solve the PIC-NCP by using only one of the algorithms.
-Observe that Inequality~\eqref{eq:main_ineq} can be written as the system